SnowyMeteor/player-scoreboard/README.md

 3. Swipe left/right to switch between teams
 4. Add notes for each round
 5. View cumulative statistics by clicking the "Statistics" button
+6. Reset the match data using the "Reset" button, which clears all stored data

 ## Contributing